• Home

 2. Beat eggs

-3. Add eggs, oil, and milk to dry ingredients.
+3. Add eggs, oil, milk, and vanilla to dry ingredients.

 4. Mix until batter is fairly smooth.